 - (1) If the client, after having placed the order, changes the price, quantity, a special condition or any of other elements of the order, it shall be considered that it cancelled the previous order and placed a new one.
 The client may change or cancel its order only if the latter has not been executed in full and only in the non-executed part, provided that its execution can be cancelled with reasonable measures, taking into account the sequence of the accepted orders, whereas in the case of buy or sell orders for foreign instruments, only if the procedures of the Bank's execution partner for changing or cancelling orders permit this.
 The order shall be considered changed or cancelled when the change/cancellation is confirmed by the Bank's broker or, in case of order for foreign financial instruments, by the execution partner's broker.
-The Bank shall be entitled to reimbursement of the costs of handling the cancelled order. - (2) The Bank may refuse to accept the order: - if the client fails to meet the terms and conditions from Article 31; - if it assesses the transaction to be unsuitable for the client based on the data from Paragraph 5 of Article 254 of the ZTFI-1; - · upon a conflict of interest; - if, based on the Bank's judgement, the order or its execution could be in contravention of its business policy, relevant regulations or these General Terms and Conditions: - if the execution partner cannot execute orders in a specific market; - if the sub-depositary or a third party who manages the clients' accounts or carries out settlements of transactions cannot carry out a settlement in a specific market; - in other cases stipulated in appropriate regulations or the General Terms and Conditions. - (3) The Bank shall inform the client about its refusal of the order referred to in the previous paragraph: - if it refuses it because the advance has not been paid: immediately after it was able to check within a reasonable period of time that the advance was not paid upon the placement of the buy order, as stipulated in Article 31 of these General Terms and Conditions, or - if it refuses it because the financial instruments have not been provided: immediately after it was able to check within a reasonable period of time that the quantity of financial instruments in the client's account was not sufficient upon the placement of the sell order, as stipulated in Article 31 of these General Terms and Conditions; - if it refuses it for other reasons:after accepting the order in the branch which executes clients' orders, within a reasonable period of time to find the reason for refusing the order.
+The Bank shall be entitled to reimbursement of the costs of handling the cancelled order. - (2) The Bank may refuse to accept the order: - if the client fails to meet the terms and conditions from Article 31; - if the client does not respond to the Bank's request to provide or update information about their knowledge and experience; - if it assesses the transaction to be unsuitable for the client based on the data from Paragraph 5 of Article 254 of the ZTFI-1; - upon a conflict of interest: - if, based on the Bank's judgement, the order or its execution could be in contravention of its business policy, relevant regulations or these General Terms and Conditions; - if the execution partner cannot execute orders in a specific market; - if the sub-depositary or a third party who manages the clients' accounts or carries out settlements of transactions cannot carry out a settlement in a specific market. - if it is a related order and the client does not have an individual custody account opened in its name on the relevant market; - in other cases stipulated in appropriate regulations or the General Terms and Conditions. - (3) The Bank shall inform the client about its refusal of the order referred to in the previous paragraph: - if it refuses it because the advance has not been paid: immediately after it was able to check within a reasonable period of time that the advance was not paid upon the placement of the buy order, as stipulated in Article 31 of these General Terms and Conditions, or

-- (4) The Bank shall not be obliged to prove to the client that the order is in contravention of the Bank's business policy. - (5) The Bank shall not be obliged to send to the client a notification on refusal of the order before the order is considered accepted under these General Terms and Conditions.
+- if it refuses it because the financial instruments have not been provided: immediately after it was able to check within a reasonable period of time that the quantity of financial instruments in the client's account was not sufficient upon the placement of the sell order, as stipulated in Article 31 of these General Terms and Conditions: - if it refuses it for other reasons: after accepting the order in the branch which executes clients' orders, within a reasonable period of time to find the reason for refusing the order. - (4) The Bank shall not be obliged to prove to the client that the order is in contravention of the Bank's business policy. - (5) The Bank shall not be obliged to send to the client a notification on refusal of the order before the order is considered accepted under these General Terms and Conditions.